w3c/wai-curricula/content/how-to-use-these-curricula.md

 * explains how several terms are used
 * presents several implementation examples
-* discusses some course characteristics that you may want to take into account when comparing, selecting, or procuring courses on web accessibility
+* discusses some course characteristics that you may want to consider when comparing, selecting, or procuring courses on web accessibility

 {% include excol.html type="all" %}

 {% include excol.html type="start" %}

-## Definition of Terms
+## Terms Used in these Pages

 {% include excol.html type="middle" %}